INDEPENDENCE, MO (KCTV) -- A massive $25 million renovation to the Harry Truman Presidential Library and Museum starts this week.

 Monday will be your last chance to visit before the work starts and it closes for about a year.
 There will be free admission into the museum.

 There is going to be a complete transformation including new exhibits, new entrance and a new addition to the building.

-In the new designs, the entire story of Harry Truman’s life will be a permanent exhibit on the second floor.
+In the new designs, the entire story of Truman’s life will be a permanent exhibit on the second floor.

 The bottom floor will hold temporary changing exhibits that will give the museum the capability to host large traveling exhibits.